Ebazhanov/linkedin-skill-assessments-quizzes/javascript/javascript-quiz.md

 * an object with a constructor property <<<--- CORRECT
 * an error message

+The correct answer is `an object with a constructor property` not undefined.
+You can tried the code here: [https://codepen.io/DinaTAKLIT/pen/bGepZzR](https://codepen.io/DinaTAKLIT/pen/bGepZzR) And instead of returning `undefined` the result => Object {}.
+You can try it out open the console and check.

 ### Q55: Which collection object allows unique value to be inserted only once?
 * Object
 * Set <<<---CORRECT